httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 ## Why Not JSON?

 Earlier proposals for Structured Fields were based upon JSON {{?RFC8259}}.
-However, constraining its use to make it suitable for HTTP header fields required senders and recipients to implement specific additional handling.
+However, constraining its use to make it suitable for HTTP fields required senders and recipients to implement specific additional handling.

 For example, JSON has specification issues around large numbers and objects with duplicate members.
 Although advice for avoiding these issues is available (e.g., {{?RFC7493}}), it cannot be relied upon.